CodeDay-Chicago/simple-site/javascript-canvas.md

 layout: page
 ---

-# Javscript & Canvas Workshop
+# Javascript & Canvas Workshop
 ## Javascript
 ### Before we begin...
 **Javascript, ECMAScript, JS, ES** is a programming language for websites and web applications.